 - Preserving archaeological sites through oral history and archaeological research.

 - Contributing to and managing the Kitikmeot regional archives.

 - Preserving the Inuinnaqtun and Inuktitut languages through cultural literacy programming.

-- Developing cultural programs to encourage intergenerational learning.
+- Developing culture and heritage programs to encourage intergenerational learning.

-The Kitikmeot Heritage Society is a volunteer-run, charitable organization with an elected board of directors and executive staff from the community of Cambridge Bay.
+The Kitikmeot Heritage Society is a charitable organization with an elected board of directors and executive staff from the community of Cambridge Bay.
 Board membership consists primarily of elders from the community.
-While our heritage centre and many of our programs are located in Cambridge Bay, we remain dedicated to preserving and promoting culture and language throughout the greater Kitikmeot Region.
-Membership to our society is open to anyone in the community over the age of 16.
+While our heritage centre and many of our programs are located in Cambridge Bay, we remain dedicated to preserving and promoting culture and language throughout the greater Kitikmeot region and Nunavut as a whole.